Ex-Ohio cheerleader sentenced to probation for abuse of corpse, after being acquitted of killing newborn baby

 CLICK HERE TO GET THE FOX NEWS APP

 Days later, on May 7, she gave birth in the middle of the night.
-Prosecutors say she killed the baby and buried it in the backyard by a barbeque pit, disposing of all evidence.
+Prosecutors say she killed the baby and buried it in the backyard by a barbeque pit, disposing of all evidence, in order to maintain her "perfect life."

+The remains were found that July in Carlisle, a village about 40 miles north of Cincinnati.

+Richardson's defense team said the baby she named “Annabelle” was stillborn and that the teen was sad and scared.